Open theses in our group

 Open Theses at Human-Computer Interaction and Cognitive Systems

-You will be comprehensively supervised, fully embedded into the group and have your own workplace at our chair (if covid restrictions permit), invited to our research seminars and talks by external speakers, and you will have access to excellent infrastructure such as a variety of hardware (mobile devices, VR/AR gear, full body motion tracking system, mobile and stationary eye trackers, mobile EEG, a wide range of embedded sensors etc) as well as a high-performance GPU cluster.
+You will be comprehensively supervised, fully embedded into the group, invited to our research seminars and talks by external speakers, and you will have access to excellent infrastructure such as a variety of hardware (mobile devices, VR/AR gear, full body motion tracking system, mobile and stationary eye trackers, mobile EEG, a wide range of embedded sensors etc) as well as a high-performance GPU cluster.

 If you are interested and feel you are a good fit, join our talks and QA session.